ZPI-2023-IST/Documentation/source/translator.rst

 Description
 =================

 Translator is a intermediary between game and reinforcement learning models.
-You can also say that translator is a way to make game compatible with reinforcement learning models
+The translator is a way to make game compatible with reinforcement learning models

 =================
 Functionality